 While first-generation public cloud providers like to talk about open APIs and digital marketplaces, the fact of the matter is most are closed systems.
 Legacy providers like AWS lock-in customers by charging excessive transfer fees to move data out of their cloud.
 These walled gardens stifle innovation and limit choice.
 Many early adopters who migrated to the cloud to escape proprietary hardware and software vendors now find themselves held hostage to Amazon.
-In fact, in the IDG survey, 47% of respondents listed vendor lock-in as their top cloud implementation challenge.

 Many businesses are looking for greater choice and are pursuing multi-cloud options using more open-minded and forward-looking cloud providers.
 Industry peering associations like the Bandwidth Alliance encourage multi-cloud implementations by allowing customers to move data between providers with nominal or no transfer fees.